FelTris/durf/README.md

 We also provide a few examples [here](https://drive.google.com/drive/folders/1FENBETwX2K_8qdYIckfUGiLUtrmyol1T?usp=sharing) for data we generate with CARLA.
 If you want an example of how the waymo data format is supposed to look, please contact me directly.
-I'm not sure how ok it is otherwise to share waymo open data publically.
+I'm not sure how ok it is otherwise to share waymo open data publicly.

 ## Training \& Inference